Edgenesis/shifu-tdengine-demo/README.md

-## NOTICE❗️❗️❗️
+## IMPORTANT❗️❗️❗️

-Please make sure you are currently under Wi-Fi ShifuTest(Password:12345678) so that you can connect to our device. 🪧
+### Please make sure you are currently under Wi-Fi ShifuTest(Password:12345678) so that you can connect to our device. 🪧

 ## Prepare